Understanding Latent Diffusability via Fisher Geometry: Conclusions

 \section{Conclusions}

-In this work, we introduced a formal information-geometric framework to demystify the ``diffusability'' of latent spaces in generative modeling.
-By decomposing denoising complexity---quantified by the rate of change of the MMSE---into Fisher Information (FI) and Fisher Information Rate (FIR), we identified the specific geometric properties required for successful latent diffusion.
-Our theoretical analysis explicitly decouples the effects of dimensional compression from intrinsic geometric distortion, revealing that latent-space degradation is primarily driven by local curvature and non-linearity injected by the encoder.
+We introduced a formal information-geometric framework to demystify the ``diffusability'' of latent spaces in generative modeling.
+By decomposing denoising complexity into FI and FIR, we identified geometric requirements for successful latent diffusion.
+Our theoretical analysis explicitly decouples the effects of dimensional compression from intrinsic geometric distortion, revealing that latent-space degradation is primarily driven by local curvature and nonlinearity injected by the encoder.

 Specifically, we derived dual requirements for information-preserving encoders: they must be both \emph{near-isometric} to stabilize global FI and \emph{near-harmonic} to minimize the FIR-based geometric complexity penalty.
 Our experiments on toy Gaussian datasets and high-dimensional FFHQ images validate these metrics as a robust diagnostic suite.
-We showed that standard VAEs exhibit severe FIR deviations correlated with generation failure, whereas geometry-preserving approaches maintain better spectral regularity.
-By providing a task-independent way to evaluate latent spaces before training full diffusion models, our framework offers a principled foundation for designing more diffusible autoencoding architectures.
+We showed that standard VAEs exhibit severe FIR deviations correlated with generation failure.
+By providing a task-independent way to evaluate latent spaces before full diffusion training, our framework offers a principled foundation for designing more diffusible autoencoding architectures.